Alchemist77/ACGAN_Tactile_sensor_data_Classifier/README.md

 It is an object classification task with tactile sensor data.
 We converted from the sensor data to the image data for using ACGAN.

-The data collected by a Domestic robot(Doro)[1] with three Optoforce sensors attached on the fingers has 15 features.
+The data, collected by a Domestic robot(Doro)[1] with three Optoforce sensors attached on the fingers, has 15 features.

 ## data structure
 0: OptoForce 1 x